-- 5. - (a) There shall be a Chaplain who shall be a clerk in Holy Orders of the Church of England or of some other Church in communion with the Church of England. - (b) The Chaplain shall with the Chapel and Patronage Committee be responsible for the running of the College Chapel and have overall responsibility for student welfare. - (c) The Chaplain shall receive a stipend determined from time to time by the Governing Body. - (d) The Chaplain shall convene the Chapel and Patronage Committee, the Student Support Sub-Committee and the Welfare Forum. - (e) The Chaplain shall submit a report on student welfare to the Warden and Tutors' Committee and the Governing Body annually in Trinity Term. - (f) The Chaplain shall live in accommodation assigned for the purpose by the College.
+- (a) There shall be a Chaplain who shall be a clerk in Holy Orders of the Church of England or of some other Church in communion with the Church of England. - (b) The Chaplain shall with the Chapel and Patronage Committee be responsible for the running of the College Chapel. - (c) The Chaplain shall receive a stipend determined from time to time by the Governing Body. - (d) The Chaplain shall convene the Chapel and Patronage Committee. - (e) The Chaplain shall chair the Student Support Sub-Committee. - (f) The Chaplain shall live in accommodation assigned for the purpose by the College.
 Bylaw VI.16 provides for this accommodation and for certain allowances. - (g) Bylaw VI.25(c) provides for the cost of entertainment organised by the Chaplain. - (h) The Chaplain shall be eligible for election to an Official Fellowship under Statute 4.2(a)(i).